Skip to main content

 GS-335 Hydrogeology

 Underground water and its movement.
-Aquifer identification and test; wells, contamination and remediation, ground water as a geologic agent.
+Aquifer identification and test; wells, contamination, and remediation; ground water as a geologic agent.

 3 credits

-GS-338 Atmospheric Sciences
+GS-338 Atmospheric Science

 Atmospheric Science introduces students to the physics and chemistry of the atmosphere and examines the science behind current issues such as global climate change, air pollution, and reductions in stratospheric ozone.
 Atmospheric physics includes both weather (clouds, rain, winds) and climate (weather averaged over longer timescales, as well as trends in climate over time).
-Atmospheric chemistry investigates processes controlling the chemical composition of the atmosphere, including related processes in the and biosphere, as well as anthropogenic pollution (smog, stratospheric ozone loss, etc.)
+Atmospheric chemistry investigates processes controlling the chemical composition of the atmosphere, including related processes in the biosphere, as well as anthropogenic pollution (smog, stratospheric ozone loss, etc.)

 3 credits